house-of-code/Android-Week-View/README.md

 - `mWeekView.setWeekViewLoader()` to provide events to the calendar
 - `mWeekView.setMonthChangeListener()` to provide events to the calendar by months
-- `mWeekView.setOnEventClickListener()` to get a callback when an event is clicked
+- `mWeekView.setOnEventClickListener()` to get a callback when an mEvent is clicked
-- `mWeekView.setEventLongPressListener()` to get a callback when an event is long pressed
+- `mWeekView.setEventLongPressListener()` to get a callback when an mEvent is long pressed
 - `mWeekView.setEmptyViewClickListener()` to get a callback when any empty space is clicked
 - `mWeekView.setEmptyViewLongPressListener()` to get a callback when any empty space is long pressed
 - `mWeekView.setDateTimeInterpreter()` to set your own labels for the calendar header row and header column
-- `mWeekView.setScrollListener()` to get an event every time the first visible day has changed
+- `mWeekView.setScrollListener()` to get an mEvent every time the first visible day has changed

 Sample
 ----------